XronosSchedulingLtd/schedulerinstallationdocs/realdata.rst

 and "Scheduler - My School", for the internal one.

-Change "schedulerdemo.xronos.uk" to the domain name of your server, and then delete the final comment and everything which follows it.
+Change "schedulerdemo.xronos.uk" to the domain name of your server, and if you are using Azure for your authentication then change ":google_auth" in the fourth line to ":azure_auth".
+Then delete the final comment and everything which follows it.

 If you now re-run the seeding process, you will have a completely blank system, ready for your data - don't do that yet.